-In the picture gallery, visitors are invited to sit in a courtroom style seating arrangement, bathed in blood red light, to hear a fictional trial of Isaac Newton.
+In the picture gallery, visitors are invited to sit in a courtroom style seating arrangement, bathed in blood red light, to hear a fictional trial of Isaac Newton, written and compiled by Hussein Mitha.
 This work is made up of citations from various sources, countering popular narratives surrounding Newton’s genius, with voices detailing his complicity with emergent capitalism and colonialism; including his interest and involvement in the occult.

 Newton’s experiments with colour and 'rationalisation of the rainbow' detailed in his work ‘Opticks’ (1704) also informed the concept of this work.
 A fragmented, acidic rainbow broken into shards occupies Hospitalfield's hallway skylight.

-The cedar room, flooded with warm yellow light, contains a re writing and transposition into song of William Blake’s poem ‘To Summer’.
+The cedar room, flooded with warm yellow light, contains Susannah Stark's rewriting and transposition into song of William Blake’s poem ‘To Summer’.
 The lyrics are adapted to describe the changing environment, infusing the song with an underlying unsettling element.

 The audio loop here is an important device to create non-linear narratives throughout the work.
 Voice samples used in acid house music made during the second summer of love (1988-89) provide the backdrop to spoken dialogues and monologues.
 This defiantly hedonistic music haunts the rooms creating a sense of disorientation, referring to spaces and times of resistance far from the bourgeoisie interior of the rooms at Hospitalfield.
 Voices, heard often in dialogue with themselves in individual rooms, speak as if to an audience through walls and doorways.
 Their painful separation with one another is cast in the bright possibility of an imminent reconnection.